 Obstructive sleep apnea (OSA) is a common sleep disorder that occurs when the upper airway becomes partially or completely blocked during sleep.
 This blockage disrupts normal breathing, leading to repeated pauses in airflow that can last from a few seconds to a minute.

 When someone has obstructive sleep apnea (OSA), their breathing may stop hundreds of times during the night.
-Apneas refers to these breathing pauses.
+Apneas refer to these breathing pauses.
 The absence of airflow for ten seconds or more is called an obstructive apnea episode.

+Common symptoms of sleep apnea include snoring, difficulty sleeping, and excessive daytime sleepiness.
 OSA can affect anyone, but certain factors increase the likelihood of developing the condition, including:

 - Obesity, or being overweight.